 “Perfect.”
-Morgan nodded with approval.
+Morgan nodded with approval, her two-toned hair bobbing on top of her head where she had piled it.
 She pulled out her phone and snapped some pictures.
 I gave a cheesy thumbs-up with my chalky hands.
 “Now let’s find the others and get out of here before the cops show up.”

 “Cops are already here, Morgie,” I reminded her, nodding at Hal, the school security guard, who watched us from the parking lot.